xyu/heroku-wp/README.md

 If your computer goes to sleep and vagrant is suspended abruptly
 ----------------

 Sometimes after `vagrant up` from a aborted state, the vm does not start correctly and the site is not accessible.
-SSH into the vagrant machine then:
-* Restart nginx `$ sudo /etc/init.d/nginx start`
-* Restart hhvm `$ sudo /etc/init.d/hhvm start`
+* Provision the machine `vagrant provision` to force it to start back up again